WinVector/rquery/Examples/Arrow/Arrow.md

     ## [c('g', 'i', 'v', 'x') ->
     ##  c('g', 'x', 'v', 'i', 'ngroup', 'row_number', 'v_shift', 'mean_v')]

+(Note: we are using the `.()` notation to signal the expression `a2 %.>% a3` is to be evaluated *before* being treated as a step in the `wrapr` pipeline.
+This is required as this `R`-pipe has delayed evaluation of the right arguments.)

 ``` r
 ops2 <- a1 %.>% .(a2 %.>% a3)
 ```

-All three compositions are in fact the same arrow.
+All the compositions are in fact the same arrow, as we can see by using it on data.

 ``` r
 d %.>%